jsypal04/cjson/README.md

 project. src contains the project's source code. tests contains unit tests written in C with a bash script to run one or all of them.
 The tests directory also contains build directory for each unit test that contains the unit test executable that the bash script will run.

+## Building From Source

+---

+I'll deal with this later